Tilings in quasi-random $k$-partite hypergraphs: Introduction

-The remainder of this paper is organised as follows.
+\textbf{Organisation.} The remainder of this paper is organised as follows.
 In Section 2, we will present probabilistic constructions to prove Theorem~\ref{cons1} and Theorem~\ref{cons2}.
 Section 3 contains absorbing lemmas, which are the key techniques to prove Theorem~\ref{main} and Theorem~\ref{degree}.
-We review the hypergraph regularity lemma in Section 4.
-The proof of Theorem~\ref{main} follows in Section 5.
-Section 6 has an introduction of weak hypergraph regularity lemma and also the proof of Theorem~\ref{degree}.
-We give some remarks in the final section.
+We complete the proofs of Theorem~\ref{main} and Theorem~\ref{degree} in Section 4, by providing almost perfect tiling lemmas.
+Section 5 includes some concluding remarks.